lenscas/tealr/README.md

 - Allow the api to have easily accessible documentation embedded into it
 - Allow the documentation to be built to web pages (using [tealr_doc_gen](https://github.com/lenscas/tealr_doc_gen) )
 - To go along with the documentation, `tealr` also allow you to be more precise in the types your api works with.
 Think generic methods and typed lambdas.
 No more `Lua::Value`
-- Allow for the generation of `.d.tl` files.
-They allow the API to be used in teal, exposing type errors at compile time.
+- Add macros to make it easier to work with teal, a statically typed dialect of lua.

 It does this by adding new traits and replacing/extending the existing ones from [rlua](https://crates.io/crates/rlua) and [mlua](https://crates.io/crates/mlua).
 As a result, the api that tealr exposes is as similar as the api from those 2 crates as possible.

-It also contains some macro's to easily generate new types to better express the API type wise and also some macro's to make it easier to embed teal.
+It also contains some macro's to easily generate new types to better express the API type wise.

 ## Example of `instance.help()`